tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/7_Principles of UX-UI Design/README.md

 Each week intends to equip you with the knowledge and skills needed to guide you through the process of UX and UI methodologies to resolve various UX and UI issues.

-### Course introduction
+### 1.Course introduction

-- Video_Introduction to the principles of UX and UI design
+- 1.1_Video_Introduction to the principles of UX and UI design
-- Video_A day in the life of a Meta product designer
+- 1.2_Video_A day in the life of a Meta product designer
-- Video_Introduction to UX and UI
+- 1.3_Video_Introduction to UX and UI
-- Video_A day in the life of a Meta product manager
+- 1.4_Video_A day in the life of a Meta product manager
 - What do you hope to learn?
-- Video_Final project overview
+- 1.5_Video_Final project overview
-- Reading_UX UI Course syllabus
+- 1.6_Reading_UX UI Course syllabus
-- Reading_- How to be successful in this course
+- 1.7_Reading_- How to be successful in this course

-### What is UX?
+### 2.What is UX?

-- Video_What is UX?
+- 2.1_Video_What is UX?
-- Video_UX goals  + Quality components
+- 2.2_Video_UX goals+Quality components
-- Reading_Empathy tools: Artifacts in the UX process
+- 2.3_Reading_Empathy tools: Artifacts in the UX process
-- Video_Overview of the UX process
+- 2.4_Video_Overview of the UX process
-- Reading_Knowledge check: What is UX?Practice Quiz•
+- Quiz_What is UX?

-### What is UI?
+### 3.What is UI?

-- Video_What is UI?
+- 3.1_Video_What is UI?
-- Reading_Types of digital design
+- 3.2_Reading_Types of digital design
-- Reading_Set up a Figma account
+- 3.3_Reading_Set up a Figma account
-- Quiz_Video_Getting started with Figma
+- 3.4_Video_Getting started with Figma
-- Reading_Knowledge check: What is UI?Practice Quiz•
+- Quiz_What is UI?

-### User-centered design
+### 4.User-centered design

-- Video_Who is your user?
+- 4.1_Video_Who is your user?
-- Reading_Little Lemon scenario
+- 4.2_Reading_Little Lemon scenario
-- Video_Empathy tools
+- 4.3_Video_Empathy tools
-- Reading_Exercise: Create a persona
+- 4.4_Reading_Exercise: Create a persona
-- Reading_-  previous item
-- Solution: Create a persona
+- 4.5_Solution: Create a persona
-- Self-review: Create a persona
+- 4.6_Self-review: Create a persona
-- Video_Case Study: User research in the real world
+- 4.7_Video_Case Study: User research in the real world
-- Video_Module summary: Introduction to UX and UI
+- 4.8_Video_Module summary: Introduction to UX and UI
-- Reading_Module quiz: Introduction to UX and UI
+- Quiz_Introduction to UX and UI

 ## Week2: Evaluating interactive design